cppenjoy/qlang/README.md

 - Git: a version control system that lets you clone the MetaLang repository.
 You can download it from https://git-scm.com/.

-- .NET 5.0 SDK: a software development kit that provides the dotnet CLI and the libraries needed to build .NET applications.
+- .NET 5.0 SDK or newest: a software development kit that provides the dotnet CLI and the libraries needed to build .NET applications.
 You can download it from https://dotnet.microsoft.com/download/dotnet/5.0.

 - Visual Studio 2019 (optional): an integrated development environment that provides a graphical interface for building .NET applications.
 You can download it from https://visualstudio.microsoft.com/vs/.